top of page

 2022 - Environmental Art & Design Prize, Manly Gallery, Australia - Finalist

-2022 - Australia Council for the Arts - Individual Project Funding - Stasis
+2022 - Creative Australia - Individual Project Funding - Stasis

 2022 - Create NSW - Individual Project Funding - Stasis